Coniferous Trees, Pacific Northwest

-The Cypress Trees (Yellow Cedar) is a medium sized tree that can reach heights of up to 24 m tall and 90 centimeters in diameter, it has a broad, trunk that has vertical grooves.
+The Cypress Trees (Yellow Cedar) is a medium sized tree that can reach average heights of 24 m or more, it has a broad, trunk that has vertical grooves.
 Cedars, both red and yellow, usually spread out widely at the base.
 The crown is sharply cone shaped, with branches that spread out.

 The needles are scale like, dark bluish green, slender and sharp.
 Cones are round, up to 12 mm in diameter, berry like in the first year but becoming woody as they mature.
 On young trees, the bark is thin, grayish brown and on mature trees it has narrow intersecting ridges.
 It is common on the west coast and all of Vancouver Island.
 It can be found on the whole coast of BC.